 VR does not provide medical care to treat a fracture for an individual who requires immediate medical or emergency services.
 VR services cannot be used to treat fractures that have not healed because unhealed fractures are not considered stable per 34 CFR 361.5(39)(i).

 VR services may be considered only for eligible customers with fractures that have healed but have healed improperly (malunion or nonunion) and when these services are necessary to help the customer to obtain or maintain competitive, integrated employment.
-State medical director review is required to confirm the type and stability of the fracture prior to eligibility, as outlined in VRSM B-300: Determining Eligibility are met.
+State Medical Director review is required to confirm the type and stability of the fracture prior to eligibility, as outlined in VRSM B-300: Determining Eligibility are met.

 C-703-34: Diabetes Self-Management Services